This is a beginning to intermediate level course. Upon completion of this course, mental health professionals will be able to:

 A therapist was awakened in her home at midnight by a loud pounding on her front door and someone yelling her name.
 She recognized the voice as that of one of her clients.

-As each of the above cases demonstrates, crises requiring a decision that is bound to have ethical ramifications occur most often when an element of ongoing harm or immediate danger appears to be present.
+As both cases demonstrate, an incident requiring a decision that is bound to have ethical ramifications occur most often when an element of ongoing harm or immediate danger appears to be present.
 As seasoned clinicians know, uncommonly flat affect in a client at risk for suicide could indicate that the client has made a decision to resolve his pain by exercising the “ultimate solution.”
 As for the midnight wake-up, clients who stalk their therapists are not uncommon, and an estimate of the risk of such stalkers becoming aggressive is as high as 25% (Kaplan, 2006).
-Finally, elder abuse is not rare, and the vulnerable victim may be too intimidated to report it.
-Yet none of these cases is clear-cut.

 We have argued consistently that therapists usually serve the consumers of their services best when they hold to appropriate professional roles.
-However, crises may call for temporary exceptions to this advice.
-The most ethical response under conditions of possible calamity—especially those involving matters of life and death—might conceivably involve ministering to distraught family members, breaking a confidence that would have remained secure under usual circumstances, showing more patience or engaging in more than the usual non-erotic touching, or even actively searching for the whereabouts of clients or their significant others.
-In one of the cases above, this may be one of those rare occasions when the therapist might consider jumping in his car and driving to the family home in the hopes of finding that the minor child has not yet run away.
+However, behavioral emergencies and crises may call for temporary exceptions to this advice.
+The most ethical response under conditions of possible calamity – especially those involving matters of life and death – might conceivably involve ministering to distraught family members, breaking a confidence that would have remained secure under usual circumstances, showing more patience or engaging in more than the usual non-erotic touching, or even actively searching for the whereabouts of clients or their significant others.
+The case of the child about to run away from home provides an example of those rare occasions when the therapist might consider jumping in his car and driving to the family home in the hopes of finding that the girl has not yet left home.

 Because of their very general nature, ethics codes will often offer little help in dealing with crises.
 The ethics code of the American Psychological Association (2010), for example, allows divulging information shared in confidence only as mandated or permitted by law.
 Statutes, regulations, or case law in many states allow disclosure when a client or others require protection from harm.
 Yet, if a client says, “I get so frustrated with my mother that I swear one of these days I will wring her neck,” has the remark crossed a sufficient threat threshold?
 Prediction of the actual level of immediate danger is not an exact science, but mental health professionals can be held accountable for their inaction and misjudgments.